 After you’ve decided that you need a solar battery, the next step is choosing the right battery for your home’s electricity needs.
 In this section, we explore the most important factors to consider when choosing a solar battery.

-Depth of Discharge (DoD).
 DoD refers to the level a battery discharges before recharging.
 If you recharge when it hits 10%, that’s a DoD of 90%.
 Choose a battery with a high DoD.

-Round-Trip Efficiency (RTE).
 RTE compares the amount of energy stored in a battery to the amount retrieved.
 An RTE of 75% means you’re only able to use 75% of a battery every time you charge it.
 Go for high RTE when choosing a solar battery.

 Solar batteries have a lifespan of 5 to 15 years.
 Buy a battery with a warranty of 10 years from a reputable manufacturer.

-Types of Batteries.
 There are several types of batteries to pick from, including lead-acid and lithium-ion.
 For a high DoD and a long lifespan, choose a Lithium-ion battery.

-Battery Capacity.
 The amount of energy of a battery is an important factor.
 Consider your electricity needs, the size of your PV system, etc., when considering battery capacity.